 Imbalances in our microbiota may result in:

 How can we look after our microbiome so that it will look after us?

 - Avoid added sugars and processed foods.
 These feed the unhelpful bacteria and encourage inflammation and disease in the body.

 - Eat prebiotic and fermented foods, which sew the seeds for a flourishing microbiome.

 - Stay hydrated and try to minimize stress.

-- Diversity is key.
+- Diversity is key for nutrients for gut health.
 We want our microbiome to be as diverse in species as possible.
 Diversity indicates balance and good health.
 A nutritionist will encourage you to consume a wide variety of fruits, vegetables, of every colour, throughout the week.